Luos-io/Documentation/tutorials/your-first-service/luos-service.md

 </TabItem>
 </Tabs>

-Using conditional statements, you will also be able to manage multiple types of input messages and so that the services react differently depending on the command they receive.
+Using conditional statements, you will also be able to manage multiple types of input messages so that the services react differently depending on the command they receive.

 ## 6. Luos Package

 We successfully created a simple service in our main file.
 But this service doesn’t look like the other one already present on your project yet.

 If you want to move your service into another project, you will have to directly copy your code from one main program to another.
-Also, If you want to have multiple services, your code will quickly become a mess!
+Also, if you want to have multiple services, your code may quickly become a mess!

 That is why we recommend creating Luos Engine’s packages to solve these issues.